e-picas/bash-utils/CONTRIBUTING.md

 Contribute to Bash-Utils
 ========================

-If you want to contribute to this project, first you are very welcome ;) Then, this documentation file will introduce you the "dev-cycle" of Bash-Utils.
+If you want to contribute to this project, this documentation file will introduce you the "dev-cycle" of Bash-Utils.